thomas-pender/even_len_ql/README.md

   <tt>GOC</tt>.
 If you do not have a Go compiler, you will need to provide your
   own program to replace <tt>src/ordered_check_sums.go</tt>.
-- If you have the freely available doxygen installed, detailed html documentation will be generated when you execute <tt>make</tt>.
-If you do not have doxygen installed, you can download it [here](https://www.doxygen.nl/).
+- If you have the freely available doxygen installed, detailed html documentation will be generated at <tt>docs/index.html</tt> when you execute
+  <tt>make</tt>.
+If you do not have doxygen installed, you can download it
+  [here](https://www.doxygen.nl/).
 Otherwise, the detailed descriptions are found in the source code comments, and doxygen can be disabled at configuration by
   <tt>./configure --disable-doxygen-doc</tt>.
 - By default, POSIX pthreads are used to employ asynchronous execution.
 To disable this feature, run <tt>./configure --disable-async-exec</tt>.
 If the pthreads